OlavHN/tfweb/README.md

 And we received 5 strings corresponding to the best inception matches.

+## Batching

+By default tf-infer doesn't do any batching, but if a method (signature definition) has a variable outer dimension for all inputs and outputs (i.e. shape is [-1, ..]) then the method is assumed to be batchable and tf-infer will optimistically queue up requests for batching while the tensorflow session is busy doing other stuff (like running the previous batch).

-Since the method accepts batches we can send multiple queries in the same request:
+If a method accepts batches we can also send multiple queries in the same request:

 `curl -d '[{"image": {"url": "https://i.imgur.com/ekNNNjN.jpg"}}, {"image": {"url": "https://i.imgur.com/JNo5tHj.jpg"}}]' localhost:8080/names | python -m json.tool`
 ```